Luke100000/ImmersiveAPI/README.md

 ## Heavy lifting

-For heavy, background work, use the worker process pool.
+For heavy background work, use the worker process pool.

 Either use the primary executor, shared among all endpoints: